 The rapid population growth and development in the southern part of the City necessitated the construction of the John F. Kubala Water Treatment Plant (JFKWTP), located on US Highway 287 at Eden Road.
 The JFKWTP began serving Arlington's citizens in May 1989.
 The plant receives its raw water directly from the Tarrant Regional Water District's Richland Chambers and Cedar Creek pipelines.
+Lake Benbrook, which is owned by the U.S. Army Corps of Engineers, is used by the TRWD system to supply water to both water treatment plants.
 The JFKWTP currently has a rated treatment capacity of 65 MGD.
 It will be expanded as demand necessitates to an ultimate treatment capacity of 130 MGD.